 - Full driver’s license (Class C).

-The University of Georgia offers a free, 2 hour class that prepares both teens and parents alike for that 40 hours.
-Named P.R.I.D.E. or Parents Reducing Injury and Driver Error, this course addresses knowledge, driver attitude and behavior for both the new driver and the parent as well.
+The University of Georgia offers a free, 2-hour class that prepares both teens and parents alike for that 40 hours.
+Named P.R.I.D.E. or Parents Reducing Injury and Driver Error, this course addresses the knowledge, driver attitude and behavior for both the new driver and the parent as well.
 Just because a parent has been driving for years doesn’t mean there is instant knowledge of how to instruct a new driver, that’s why Driver’s Education classes are so important.

 The list of dates, times and locations for the course can be found by visiting the Georgia Traffic Injury Prevention Institute’s page: Georgia P.R.I.D.E.
 Course Availability

 The top 6 causes of accidents for teenage driver’s include:

 - Distractions – cell phones and other passengers.
 Texting and driving among teens is growing.

 - Seatbelts – not wearing one as teens are less likely to do so.